 Very often, people hear the word ‘free’ and become immediately wary.
 There is, of course, the knee-jerk reaction that there’s no such thing as a free lunch.
-In this increasingly cynical, avaricious, money-centric world filled with false promises and loopholes, it’s an understandable reaction.
-Still, having even given WHPAY?’s website or blog a cursory glance, you would, by now, know that although we can make no promises about lunch, there is such a thing as a genuinely free conference call.
+In this increasingly cynical, money-centric world filled with false promises and loopholes, it’s an understandable reaction.
+Still, having even given WHYPAY?’s website or blog a cursory glance, you would know that although we can make no promises about lunch, there is such a thing as a genuinely free conference call.

-Even if you aren’t looking for fancy features, there is one area which is of concern to every single conference call user, whether you’re gossiping with your uni friends, organising a surprise Christmas present for your granny, talking over last minute tactics with your coach before a huge event, or courting new millionaire investors.
+Even if you aren’t looking for fancy features, there is one area which is of concern to every single conference call user.
+Whether you’re gossiping with your uni friends, organising a surprise Christmas present for your granny, talking over last minute tactics with your coach before a huge event, or courting new millionaire investors, security matters.
 Everybody wants to have confidence that there is nobody eavesdropping in the conversation.
 Everybody needs confidence in their call’s security.

 When you aren’t paying for the conference bridge, this can give way to suspicions and doubts.
 You might assume that the only way they can afford to provide the service for free is by cutting corners, and potentially compromising your privacy and security.